 Privacy and Electronic Communications Directive

 means Directive 2002/58/EC of 12 July 2002 concerning the processing of personal data and the protection of privacy in the electronic communications sector as amended by the Citizens' Rights Directive 2009/136/EC.

 means a person which processes personal data on behalf of a controller (Article 4, GDPR).

 applies where a person collects a customer’s e-mail details in connection with a sale of a product or service and uses these contact details for direct marketing of its own similar products or services provided that customers are given the opportunity to object to such use of electronic contact details when they are collected and on the occasion a message is sent.

 special category personal data

 means personal data consisting of racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometric data, data concerning health or data concerning a natural person’s sex life or sexual orientation.

 means: (a) in the case of an EEA State, the transfer of personal data from a destination within the EEA to a destination outside of the EEA; and (b) in the case of other States, a transfer of personal data from within that State to any another State.

-means countries that the Commission has found to provide an adequate level of protection for personal data.
-This currently comprises the “grandfathered” findings by the Commission under the Data Protection Directive, namely Andorra, Argentina, Canada (partially), the Faroe Islands, Guernsey, Israel, the Isle of Man, Japan, Jersey, New Zealand, Switzerland, Uruguay and organisations in the US which have committed themselves to the “EU-U.S. Privacy Shield".
+means countries that the Commission has found to provide an adequate level of protection for personal data, namely Andorra, Argentina, Canada (partially), the Faroe Islands, Guernsey, Israel, the Isle of Man, Japan, Jersey, New Zealand, the Republic of Korea, Switzerland, the UK, the US (in respect of members of the Data Privacy Framework) and Uruguay.